Pupil Premium Strategy

-- Develop outstanding future citizens who are confident, thoughtful, independent lifelong learners.
+- Develop outstanding future citizens who are Motivated, Enthusiastic, Respectful, Tenacious, Optimistic and independent lifelong learners.

-- Develop outstanding teaching and an exciting curriculum, which provides irresistible learning opportunities and a love of learning.
+- Provide outstanding teaching and an exciting curriculum, which provides motivating learning opportunities and a love of learning to engage and enthuse.

-- Ensure all of our children are provided with the skills they need to succeed in life including those to lead happy and fulfilled lives.
+- Ensure all of our children are provided with the skills they need to succeed in life, with tenacity and optimism

-- Develop strong positive partnerships with parents and the local community.
+- Develop strong positive partnerships with parents and the local community, built on mutual respect.